annaquaglieri16/Motivational-Study/03-Factanal/README.md

     ## Mean item complexity =  1.8
     ## Test of the hypothesis that 7 factors are sufficient.
     ##
-    ## The degrees of freedom for the null model are  406  and the objective function was  9.84 with Chi Square of  2711.39
+    ## df null model =  406  with the objective function =  9.84 with Chi Square =  2711.39
-    ## The degrees of freedom for the model are 224  and the objective function was  1.17
+    ## df of  the model are 224  and the objective function was  1.17
     ##
     ## The root mean square of the residuals (RMSR) is  0.03
     ## The df corrected root mean square of the residuals is  0.04
     ##
-    ## The harmonic number of observations is  287 with the empirical chi square  202.68  with prob <  0.84
+    ## The harmonic n.obs is  287 with the empirical chi square  202.68  with prob <  0.84
-    ## The total number of observations was  287  with Likelihood Chi Square =  317.91  with prob <  3.7e-05
+    ## The total n.obs was  287  with Likelihood Chi Square =  317.91  with prob <  3.7e-05
     ##
     ## Tucker Lewis Index of factoring reliability =  0.925
     ## RMSEA index =  0.038  and the 90 % confidence intervals are  0.028 0.048